MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/InvestigateMemoryLeaks.md

 ![Diagnostic Tools](../media/MemoryLeaks/DiagnosticTools.PNG)

-For foreground applications you can [follow the documentation](https://docs.microsoft.com/visualstudio/profiling/memory-usage).
+For foreground applications, you can [follow the documentation](https://docs.microsoft.com/visualstudio/profiling/memory-usage).

 However, these tools don't work directly with a Windows IoT Core **Background Application**.
 One way to profile code used in a background application is to wrap it in a foreground app for analysis: